-If someone asked me, “Should I get a Music Degree?”, about 95% of the time I’m going to tell them “No”
+If someone asks, “Should I get a Music Degree?”, about 95% of the time I will say “No.”

-The 5% of the ones I would say yes to are those that are obsessed with music, want to do nothing but it, and those perhaps seeking a job in academia.
+The 5% of the ones I would say yes to are those obsessed with music, want to do nothing but it, and most specifically those seeking a job in academia.

 About myself-My degree is in Chemistry, not music.
 I’ve never had anyone ask me what my degree is for a job, but then again I don’t apply for teaching jobs at colleges.
 Nor am I trying to get on with a big orchestra.
 I’m certainly at a disadvantage for not having a degree if I wanted to do very specific things.

 My advice to most musicians is the following:

 1)Hire the best musician you can find that teaches and learn everything you can from them, an apprenticeship if you will.
 When you’ve spent awhile doing that you might want to move on to another person and learn some more.
 I’ve had a number of teachers.

 2)Go out and play gigs in a variety of styles of music.
 This is networking and this is socializing.
 This will force you to work on your people skills.
 Trust me I used to never like to be sociable at gigs and speak to everyone; however, when the audience comes up afterwards you better learn how to be congenial and communicative.
 It took me years to get there I’m afraid.